 - Cozy Slippers: L.L.
 Bean offers a variety of slippers for men.
 Expect to find styles with or without a back, ones lined with cozy fleece or shearling and ones done in leather, suede or even corduroy.

-- Cardigan Sweater: A warm sweater, such as J. Crew's cotton-cashmere cardigan, is a versatile buy.
-It buttons up the front and can be machine washed.
+- Cardigan Sweater: A warm sweater, such as Nordstrom Rack's cotton-cashmere cardigan, is a versatile buy.
+It can be machine washed.

 If you want to send something that is good to eat as a gift, consider a gift basket of fruit, chocolate, jams or preserves.
 This is a good option if the recipient doesn't live nearby.
 You can place your order online or by phone and have it delivered on the day you choose.
 In a situation where you are shopping for someone who lives nearby, pick up a basket from a retailer or surprise him with one you put together.